 When coming to the airport, please observe and cooperate with the following.

 For those returning to / entering Japan

-Due to the spread of the new coronavirus infection, the target of foreigners who cannot enter Japan has been expanded.
-It will be as follows from midnight on August 30, 2020.
+Due to the spread of the new coronavirus infection, target foreigners who cannot enter Japan will be as follows from midnight on November 1, 2020.
 (Notice from Immigration Services Agency of Japan)

 - If you have stayed in the areas listed in the table above within 14 days prior their arrival in Japan, please report to Quarantine officers.